q3769/conseq4j/README.md

 ## Full disclosure - Asynchronous Conundrum

-The Asynchronous Conundrum refers to the fact that asynchronous concurrent processing and deterministic order of execution do not come together naturally: In asynchronous systems, certain level of limit and impedance mismatch exist between maintaining meaningful local order and maximizing global concurrency.
+The Asynchronous Conundrum refers to the fact that asynchronous concurrent processing and deterministic order of execution do not come together naturally: In asynchronous systems, certain limits and impedance mismatch exist between maintaining meaningful local order and maximizing global concurrency.

 In asynchronous messaging, there are generally two approaches to achieve ordering with concurrency:

 ### 1. Proactive/Preventive

 This is more on the technical level.
-Sometimes it is possible to ensure related messages are never processed out of order in a globally concurrent execution.
+Sometimes it is possible to ensure related messages are never processed out of order in globally concurrent execution.
 This implies:

 (1) The message producer ensures that messages are posted to the messaging provider in correct order.